micage/svgjstest/Readme.md

 ### What is it?
 Two things.
-First a test run for a Vector2 class using svg.js and second a tree replication function.
+First a test run for a Vector2 class using svg.js for displaying vectors as [SVGLineElement](https://developer.mozilla.org/en-US/docs/Web/API/SVGLineElement)s and second a tree replication function.

 ### Installing
 Go to a directory of your choice